pallets-eco/flask-sqlalchemy/docs/customizing.rst

 -----------

 .. warning::
-    The query interface is considered legacy in SQLAlchemy 2.0.
+    The query interface is considered legacy in SQLAlchemy.
 This includes ``session.query``, ``Model.query``, ``db.Query``, and ``lazy="dynamic"``
     relationships.
-Prefer using selects instead of the query class.
+Prefer using ``session.execute(select(...))`` instead.

 It is possible to customize the query interface used by the session, models, and relationships.
 This can be used to add extra query methods.
 For example, you could add